pschaus/book_lepl1402/source/part1.rst

         String name;
         int salary;

+        // the constructor
-        Employee(String n, int s) {   // this is the constructor this.name = n;
+        Employee(String n, int s) {
+            this.name = n;
             this.salary = s;
         }
     }

-If you provide such a constructor for your class, you are not allowed anymore to simply create a new Employee instance with :code:`new Employee()`.
-The Java compiler will verify that you use the constructor to create new objects:
+If you provide a constructor for your class, the Java compiler will verify that you use it to create new objects:

 .. code-block:: java

     Employee person1 = new Employee("Peter", 42000);
+    // Okay.
+We have now a new employee with
-    // person1.name is now "Peter"
+    //    person1.name "Peter"
-    // person1.salary is 42000
+    //    person1.salary 42000

+    Employee person2 = new Employee();   // not allowed.
+You must use the constructor!

-In this example, the constructor takes two parameters "n" and "s" and uses them to initialize the instance variables "name" and "salary" of a new "Employee" object.
+In our example, the constructor took two parameters "n" and "s" and used them to initialize the instance variables "name" and "salary" of a new "Employee" object.
 But how does the constructor know which object to initialize?
 Do we have to tell the constructor that the new object is in the variable "person1"?
-Fortunately, it's easier than that. the constructor can always access the object by using the keyword :code:`this`.
+Fortunately, it's easier than that.
+The constructor can always access the object being constructed by using the keyword :code:`this`.
 The line

 .. code-block:: java